wellspringcp/wellspring/03-treasury-and-taxation/03-taxation-apologia.md

 To ensure that it's abundantly clear: the prohibition on taxes on wealth also applies to inheritances.

+#### Evasion:

+We can imagine situations where a natures lord charges intentionally low rent on a property in its "official" capacity, and then collects the rest of the "true" price of the rent as a gift on the side.
+For this reason and similar ones, we simply make all direct natures relationships financially transparent.

 ### Upper limit on taxation:

 The number, 10%, can obviously be changed by constitutional amendment, obviously - and only by that means.